Second Session, 43rd Parliament

 In addition, this treaty does not even bar new court challenges.
 K’ómoks retains the ability to challenge permitting decisions where it says consultation has been inadequate under the treaty framework.
 These consultation processes won’t even provide fixed, fast or final timelines for business and resource developments in this province.

-So in sum, this treaty provides no certainty whatsoever.
+In sum, this treaty provides no certainty whatsoever.
 In fact, it doesn’t even attempt to reconcile the K’ómoks band with the historical reality of Crown sovereignty.
 On the contrary, it promotes UNDRIP’s blood and soil theory that people with Indigenous ancestry have their own inherent rights, based upon what are described as inextricable links to the land.

-That is why the first page of this bill says that British Columbia must reconcile the past presence of Indigenous people with the assertion of Crown sovereignty.
-But as recognized by the trial judge in the Delgamuukw court case, British sovereignty was not merely asserted, it was undeniably established.
-Sovereignty was established not through violent conquest, as in other parts of the world, but through the orderly extension and adoption of British laws, settlement and institutions across this entire province.
+That is why the first page of this bill says that British Columbia must reconcile the past presence of Indigenous People with the assertion of Crown sovereignty.
+But as recognized by the trial judge in the Delgamuukw court case, British sovereignty was not merely asserted; it was undeniably established.

+It is true that colonial authorities entered a few treaties from time to time to facilitate settlement, but Canadian governments, at all times, welcomed Indigenous individuals to become full and equal subjects of the Crown through the process of enfranchisement.
 The good and honourable objective was to grant them all the rights enjoyed by all other citizens, regardless of racial ancestry.
 Enfranchisement offered the path out of the Indian Act and its racial isolation from broader society.

-But tragically, this treaty would prolong the regrettable forms of race-based governance that prevail under the Indian Act, only this time with the power of UNDRIP.
+Tragically, this treaty would prolong the regrettable forms of race-based governance that prevail under the Indian Act, only this time with the power of UNDRIP.
 It entrenches a form of Indigenous racial supremacy, granting peculiar and additional rights not belonging to other Canadian citizens.

 Even so, many tribes vehemently oppose this treaty process.
 The uproar we see now from neighbouring groups proves the point.
 They say that these treaties before the House impinge on their own demands for sovereignty.
 We now have threats of blockades and other civil unrest as a result.
 Clearly, modern treaties are not a path to peace, stability or progress.

-These treaties have enraged neighbouring tribes.
-But how should the British Columbian taxpayers feel?
+These treaties have enraged neighbouring tribes, but how should the British Columbian taxpayers feel?
 They should be angry too.
 This treaty is a terrible deal.
-We already know that it fails to provide legal certainty, by extinguishing Aboriginal title.
+We already know that it fails to provide legal certainty by extinguishing Aboriginal title.
 Nevertheless, it grants large and ongoing wealth transfers as if it did.

 B.C. taxpayers get nothing, but they pay anyways.
 This includes an upfront payment of $70 million in cash; various forest licences and tenures; a commercial fisheries allocation; subsurface mineral rights; taxation powers; and additional agreements with B.C. regarding natural resource revenue, which are not included in the treaty itself.

 Nowhere in this treaty or the bill before the House has the government provided even an estimate of the total economic value of the cash, the land and other wealth being transferred from British Columbians to the K’ómoks band council.
 Nowhere.
+We have no idea what this treaty will cost.
+Is it $250 million?
+Is it $500 million?
+Is it $1 billion?
+More?
+We don’t know, and this government over here — they won’t say.

 [11:30 a.m.]

-for the 350 individual K'ómoks band members?
+What does this treaty accomplish for the 350 individual K’ómoks band members?
 Let’s ask that question.

 Treaties are supposed to replace the dysfunctional system of Indian Act reserves, which require federal government micromanagement and which do not give individual band members the right to own their own private properties.
 On an Indian reserve, members are treated as wards of the federal government, which holds the title to the land in trust for the band.
 The band council typically has a lease arrangement whereby it manages the rental properties occupied by individual members.
 Land cannot be held in fee simple.
 Private property cannot exist.

-But the K'ómoks Treaty does not solve this problem either.
-What it does is dictate that Indian reserve lands will be transformed into K'ómoks lands.
+But the K’ómoks treaty does not solve this problem either.
+What it does is dictate that Indian reserve lands will be transformed into K’ómoks lands.
 These lands are not distributed to the members directly in the form of private property.
 They are given to the band council to control.
 There are no guarantees that members will ever have the right to own their own homes — ever.

 This treaty just swaps one form of government-controlled housing with another form of government-controlled housing.
 What it does is give more rights to the K’ómoks band government, not its members.